 Oodles of noodles, thanks to the crisis

 So we now know that chifa had been around since the beginning of the 20th century.
 But its impact in wider Peru was modest for several decades.
 Up to the mid-eighties, there weren’t more than a few dozen chifa restaurants outside the area of Calle Capón, serving only a la carte dishes.
 It wasn’t until the severe economic crisis in the eighties when chifa restaurants decided to offer set menus at a lower cost in order to survive.
 This helped make the food more accessible (and more appealing) to the wider public.
 As the country began to recover from the crisis in the 90s, chifa had gained plenty of new followers.
-The number of restaurants grew exponentially in Lima and the rest of the country.
+The number of restaurants grew exponentially in Lima (particularly in the Barrio Chino area) and the rest of the country.

 Inca Kola – The beverages of choice